Skip to content

 A public-private partnership has been used in transportation for the development of a new facility, like a toll road.
 Instead of a public agency raising the funds up front and assuming the risk, this portion would shift to a private sector partner who in turn operates for a specified period to recover that investment and make a profit.
 Ideally, there is mutual benefit to this relationship with costs spread over time and the new asset available for use sooner.

 There are several unknowns for how a P3 model could work.
-This year, Hyun Woo “Chris” Lee from the Department of Construction Management at the College of Built Environments will lead a project to evaluate if P3 could be used for bus base conversation, identify best practices, and develop financial assessment tool criteria and guidelines for King County Metro’s seven locations.
+This year, Hyun Woo “Chris” Lee from the Department of Construction Management at the College of Built Environments will lead a project to evaluate if P3 could be used for bus base conversation, identify best practices, and develop a financial assessment tool criteria and guidelines for King County Metro’s seven locations.
 This work could have wider industry applications and enable agencies and industry partners to improve how they work together.